williammizuta/hoffman/README.md

 With `view cache` set to `true`, templates will be cached in memory the first time they are read off disk.

-With `hoffman.prime(app.settings.views)` all templates inside of the view directory will be read into memeory on server start.
-Meaning no first disk access after the server has started.
+With `hoffman.prime(app.settings.views)` all templates inside of the view directory will be read into memeory on server start, meaning no first disk access after the server has started.

 ![dustin](https://raw.github.com/wiki/diffsky/hoffman/hoffman.jpg)